A Strategy For Each Day of the Week [Seriously?]

 For example, did you know S&P500 has performed much better on even days than odd days?
 (April 6 is an even day).

-Anyway, I just wanted to show some simple things that can be tested in Build Alpha and how sometimes the most simple ideas turn out to work the longest.
+Anyway, I just wanted to show some simple things that can be tested in Build Alpha and how sometimes the simplest ideas turn out to work the longest.
 Maybe because people think they’re too simple and that they can’t work?
 I don’t know.

 Either way I have put some python code (and TradeStation code) in the private Build Alpha users’ forum to specify day of the week as I know a lot of you are trying to learn python so I figured I’d help out a bit.
 But day of week is all point and click options pre-built into Build Alpha’s signal library for those of you who could care less about learning to code!
-Happy Friday.
+Build Alpha has support for various seasonal filters such as: